tristanvigar/ThingiverseScraper/README.md

 * Run setup_thingiverse_database.py to create database for storage
 * Define configuration variables at the top of thingiverse_scraper.py
 * Run thingiverse_scraper.py and get a coffee (This will take a real long time...)

+Structure:
+* Thingiverse_scraper will create two new directories within its directory 'files' and 'html' to capture Thingiverse Thing zip files and the Thing's HTML page source, respectively.
+This allows for the user to dig into the page source for items like 'tags' or other interesting information per thing.